 - Remove from heat and mix in vanilla, pumpkin pie spice, cinnamon, collagen powder and MCT oil.

 - Pour mixture into a blender (I use my Ninja 16oz cups) and blend until frothy and well mixed.
-Instead of a traditional blender, you can use an immersion blender.
+Instead of a blender you can use a handheld frother too!

 - Pour pumpkin spice mixture into coffee.